The Best Garlic Presses for Home Cooks Who Are Sick of Sticky Fingers

 Stainless steel, rubber

 What we love: For under $15, the Cuisinart Garlic Press punches way above its weight.
-It’s not fancy—and it’s not engineered with bells and whistles—but it gets the job done, which is exactly what I want from a budget-friendly kitchen tool.
+It’s not fancy—and it’s definitely not engineered to the degree that the Männkitchen is—but it gets the job done.
 The rubberized handles mean it’s comfortable to hold and maneuver, even with smaller hands, and it doesn’t tire you out after a few cloves.
-If you’re just looking to skip the knife and avoid garlic-scented fingertips, this little press is a reliable sidekick.
+If you just want to occasionally skip the knife and avoid garlic-scented fingertips, this little press is a reliable sidekick.

-What we’d leave: The garlic chamber is on the small side, so you’ll need to work in batches if you’re prepping for a crowd.
+What we don’t love: The garlic chamber is on the small side, so you’ll need to work in batches if you're prepping for a crowd.
 And while it handles peeled cloves pretty well, it struggles with unpeeled garlic and thicker cloves that don’t fit neatly in the chamber.

 How I tested these garlic presses